 Pattern paper is lovely and soft and is lovely for using to make a weave basket.
 You can also use soft brown or white paper to make a pretty decorative weave basket.
 You can also substitute with colourful or patterned tissue paper.

 If you have rolls of wrapping paper leftover from the holiday season, you can either store it until next year, or use it in other ways.

 Using leftover wrapping paper or decorative scrapbooking paper is one of the fun ways to make your own decorative storage boxes.
 Recycle gift boxes, shoe boxes or cardboard boxes into attractive storage boxes for your home.

 When setting up a home or small business, having business cards printed is the first thing you do, or should do.
 This project shows how you can transform plain printed business cards (on the cheap) into colourful creations.

 So simple to make and pretty to look at, these cardboard gift boxes are designed to look like a small purse.
 Perfect for party favours for a little miss birthday party, or for a special event.
 You can customise the design using plain or patterned cardstock in any colour.

 I have seen these honeycomb garlands popping up all over the Internet.
-When I was young my whole family used to get together to make all the Christmas decorations for our home, from honeycomb balls to crepe paper garlands.
-There are a few instructions for making a honeycomb garland, but they are so drawn out and difficult that you don't want to bother.
-But making them is actually quite simple.
+When I was young my whole family used to get together to make all the Christmas decorations for our home, from honeycomb balls to crepe paper garlands and making them is actually quite simple.

 Make this paper butterfly mobile or chandelier for a nursery or a little girl's bedroom.
 You can use colourful wrapping paper or patterned scrapbook paper to make the chandelier to match existing decor.